 Ducks can be one of the most difficult types of waterfowl to identify.
 Not only are there many different types of ducks, but they often form mixed flocks and similar species can be seen in close proximity.
-Hens in particular can be challenging to distinguish, and many ducks’ propensity to hybridize further creates identification challenges.
+Hens in particular can be challenging to distinguish, and many ducks’ propensity to hybridize creates even more identification challenges.
 These duck identification tips can help you learn to sort out which duck is which so you can always be confident that your birding skills are just ducky.

 Duck Identification Equipment